stefalgo/My-Periodic-Table/README.md

 [https://wikipedia.org](https://wikipedia.org)

 Data are combined into 1 file.\
-The spectrum.json is from the [https://pse-info.de](https://pse-info.de) and is it used as its own file Current in use: `JsonData/ElementsV5.json` and `JsonData/spectrum.json`
+The spectrum.json is from the [https://pse-info.de](https://pse-info.de) and is it used as its own file.\
+Current in use: `JsonData/ElementsV5.json` and `JsonData/spectrum.json`
 ## Format ElementsV5.json
 ```jsonc